Werner Braune

 Karl Rudolf Werner Braune (11 April 1909 − 7 June 1951) was a German SS functionary during the Nazi era and a Holocaust perpetrator.
 During the German invasion of the Soviet Union of 1941, Braune was the commander of Einsatzkommando 11b, part of Einsatzgruppe D. Braune organized and conducted mass murders of Jews in the Army Group South Rear Area, the Reichskommissariat Ukraine (southern Ukraine and in the Crimea).
 For his role in these crimes, Braune was tried before an American military court in 1948 in the Einsatzgruppen trial.
 He was convicted, sentenced to death and executed in 1951.

 Early life

 Braune attended a type of German school known as a Gymnasium and graduated in 1929 with a diploma known as an abitur.
-He then studied jurisprudence at the universities of Jena, Bonn, and Munich.
-He graduated in 1933 with a degree in civil law from the University of Jena.
+He then studied jurisprudence at the University of Jena, the University of Bonn, and the Ludwig-Maximilians-Universität München.
+He graduated in 1933 with a degree in civil law at the University of Jena.
 On 1 July 1931, at the age of 22, and while still a student, Braune joined the Nazi Party and was assigned membership number 581,277.